Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Select a workspace package that meets your operational needs and supports the number of visas required for your team.

-5. Obtain the Licence and Additional Approvals
+5. Obtain the License and Additional Approvals

 Paints and varnishes are classified as chemical products.
 Depending on the specific formulations you intend to trade, additional approvals from the UAE Ministry of Climate Change and Environment or Dubai Municipality may be required, particularly for hazardous or flammable materials.
 Ensure product compliance with UAE standards before importing.